Stony Brook Grist Mill

 History

-The Stony Brook Grist Mill, renowned as Long Island's most fully operational mill, holds a prestigious position on both the National and New York State Registers of Historic Places.
+The Stony Brook Grist Mill, Long Island's most fully operational mill, features on both the National and New York State Registers of Historic Places.

 Even into the 1950s, local farmers continued to rely on the mill's services, bringing their wheat and corn for grinding.
 Miller Schaefer specialized in milling natural wheat, producing "health food" that gained popularity nationwide, with shipments reaching customers in 42 states.